pak-center/operquiz/README.md

       *          VERSION:    2
       *
       *    WARNING
-      *          CODE WAS NOT COMPILED AND RUN
+      *          CODE WAS COMPILED AND RUN
-      *          JUST PARSED AND SYSNTAX CHECKED FOR THAT MOMENT
       *          WRITTEN IN LEGACY VSCODE WITHOUT GNUCOBOL EXTENSION *
       *    PURPOSE